 As you expand into new sales channels, take the time to learn which of your products are best to sell on Amazon and on other marketplaces like eBay, NewEgg, Wal-Mart, and even Facebook and Pinterest.

 Remember, not every product you sell on your website needs to sell on Amazon or other sales channels.
 In fact, dumping your entire catalog onto a new channel is the worst way to expand into multichannel selling.
-For example, you might find that grouping, or kitting, some products into sets or bundles gives you better profits on large marketplaces where you also have to pay seller fees for every item sold.
+For example, you might find that grouping, or kitting, some products into sets or bundles give you better profits on large marketplaces where you also have to pay seller fees for every item sold.
 There are all sorts of options you can test out.
 This is where a multichannel platform that lets you selectively list products on each sales channel comes in very handy.

 Don’t just sell on Amazon, try selling to Amazon

 Do you make something yourself, or have something rather unique made under your own brand?
 Then you can take yourself out of direct sales loop altogether by becoming an Amazon vendor, they make it incredibly easy.
 In fact, you can do this and still list the item on Amazon yourself at a slightly higher price.
 If Amazon runs out of stock, your listing would pop up and the sale would become yours, along with the higher profit.

 So, we’ve explored how you can fine-tune your products to sell on Amazon and beyond, and given you a look at how top Amazon sellers view profits.
 Now let’s look at the side of ecommerce that can make or break your multichannel business: order fulfillment.

 3. Be Like Amazon: Perfect Your Order Fulfillment